willbuckingham/propeller-quiz/README.md

 # propeller-quiz1

-This is my solution to Propeller Communications' Quiz 1
+These are my solutions to Propeller Communications' Quizzes.